 Do you solely count on passwords to protect your and your company’s data?
 It doesn’t matter if you answer yes or no, keep on reading anyway.
 You will discover that receiving security codes by SMS can get you into almost as nasty trouble as if there were no codes at all.

 In the world of identity thefts and corporate espionage, security is a great asset and identification of users essential.
-2FA, two-factor authentication is often confused with two-phase authentication.
-Two-phase authentication means inserting the same piece of information into two mediums, whereas 2FA means that the user authenticating him-/herself must have two mediums in his/her possession.
+2FA, two-factor authentication is often confused with two-step authentication.
+Two-step authentication means inserting the same piece of information into two mediums, whereas 2FA means that the user authenticating him-/herself must have two mediums in his/her possession.

 Confirming the account owner’s identity originated from security questions such as “what’s your mother’s maiden name” or “what was the name of your first pet”.
 Authentication has then expanded from this type of questions and back-up email addresses to security codes sent by SMS.